dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    It requires only a prudent and honest administration to preserve America always in peace.
 Her distance from the European world frees her from its intrigues.
-But when men get into power, whose heads, like the head of John Adams, are filled with "strange notions" and counter revolutionary principles and projects, things will be sure to go wrong.
-John Adams, who was more the dupe of a party than the leader of it, entered on the office of president with his head turned by the elevation he was lifted to; and his principles (if ever he had any), corrupted.
-He turned out to be a counter revolutionist; and if the concealed objects of his administration had succeeded, the federal constitution would have been destroyed, and that by persons under the assumed and fraudulent name of federalists.
+But when men get into power, whose heads, like the head of *John Adams*, are filled with "*strange notions*" and counter revolutionary principles and projects, things will be sure to go wrong.
+John Adams, who was more the *dupe* of a party than the *leader* of it, entered on the office of president with his *head turned* by the *elevation* he was lifted to; and his principles (if ever he had any), corrupted.
+He turned out to be a counter revolutionist; and if the concealed objects of his administration had succeeded, the federal constitution would have been destroyed, and that by persons under the assumed and fraudulent name of *federalists*.

-   "As General Washington (said John Adams) has no children, it will be right to make the government in the family of Lund Washington."
-Perhaps John intended this as a sly introduction of himself and his hopeful son Quincy, in preference to any of the Washingtons; for this same John Adams was one of the chiefs of a party in congress at Yorktown in Pennsylvania, in the latter end of the year 1777 and beginning of '78, for dismissing Washington from the command of the army, because, they said, he was not capable of it and did nothing.
+   "*As General Washington* (said John Adams) *has no children, it will be right to make the government in the family of Lund Washington.*" Perhaps John intended this as a sly introduction of himself and his hopeful son *Quincy*, in preference to any of the Washingtons; for this same John Adams was one of the *chiefs* of a party in *congress at Yorktown* in Pennsylvania, in the latter end of the year 1777 and beginning of '78, for dismissing *Washington* from the command of the army,* because*, they said, *he was not capable of it and did nothing*.
 Yet under John's administration the name of Washington was made use of, for the purpose of introducing and covering a counter revolutionary system.
 Such is the inconsistency of faction and of men who have no fixed principles!

-   The independence of America would have added but little to her own happiness, and been of no benefit to the world, if her government had been formed on the corrupt models of the old world.
-It was the opportunity of beginning the world anew, as it were; and of bringing forward a new system of government in which the rights of all men should be preserved that gave value to independence.
-The pamphlet Common Sense, the first work I ever published, embraced both those objects.
-Mere independence might at some future time, have been effected and established by arms, without principle, but a just system of government could not.
-In short, it was the principle,' at that time, that produced the independence; for until the principle spread itself abroad among the people, independence was not thought of, and America was fighting without an object.
+   The independence of America would have added but little to her own happiness, and been of no benefit to the world, if her government had been formed on the *corrupt models of the old world*.
+It was the opportunity of *beginning the world anew*, as it were; and of bringing forward a *new system* of government in which the rights of *all* men should be preserved that gave *value* to independence.
+The pamphlet *Common Sense*, the first work I ever published, embraced both those objects. *Mere* independence might at some future time, have been effected and established by arms, *without principle*, but a *just* system of government could not.
+In short, it was the *principle,* at *that* time, that produced the independence; for until the principle spread itself abroad among the people, independence was not thought of, and America was fighting without an object.
 Those who know the circumstances of the times I speak of, know this to be true.